 Unripe papaya is a rich source of:

-The type of latex in unripe papaya should be avoided by pregnant women because:
+The type of latex in unripe papaya should be

 - It might trigger marked uterine contractions, leading to early labor.

 - It contains papain which your body may mistake for the prostaglandins sometimes used to induce labor.
 It may also weaken vital membranes that support the fetus.

 - It is a common allergen that could trigger a dangerous reaction.